Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Available for Horizon 8 2103 and later.

+    `delete_auxiliary_account(self, domain_id: str, auxiliary_account_ids: list)`
+    :   deletes auxiliary accounts from the untrusted domain

+        Requires domain_id as string and auxiliary_account_ids as a list Available for Horizon 8 2106 and later.

     `get_ad_domains(self) ‑> list`
     :   Lists information related to AD Domains of the environment.

         Available for Horizon 7.11 and later.

+    `get_ad_domains_v3(self) ‑> list`
+    :   Lists information related to AD Domains of the environment.

+        Available for Horizon 8 2106 and later.

     `get_ad_users_or_group(self, id) ‑> dict`
     :   Get information related to AD User or Group.